reyand8/Film-recommendations/README.md

 * Server
   - Navigate to the server directory: cd server
   - Install dependencies: npm install
+  - Generate your API key on https://api.themoviedb.org and add your key to the config file
   - Run the server: npm run server
   - Server will run on http://localhost:4000/graphql